cilium/cilium.io/src/posts/2024-03-20-kubecon-eu/index.md

 title: 'Cilium in Paris!
 See you at KubeCon Europe 2024'
 isFeatured: false
 ogImage: KubeConParis.png
-ogSummary: 'There's an amazing lineup of Cilium activities at KubeCon + CloudNativeCon'
+ogSummary: 'There is an amazing lineup of Cilium activities at KubeCon + CloudNativeCon'
 categories:
   - Community
 ---